EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

 :code:`pointingOptions` JSON object
 ####################################

 This JSON object contains specifications of the pointing-options to be used to calculate the coverage.
+It contains a list of JSON fields, with each field having a format as follows:

+.. csv-table:: Expected parameters
+   :header: Parameter, Data type, Units, Description
+   :widths: 10,10,5,40

-The first key is the :code:`referenceFrame`, and currently only the :code:`NadirRefFrame` is supported.
-The second key contains the name of the data-file containing the list of pointing options.
+   instrumentID, str, , The instrument identifier to which the corresponding pointing-options data-file is to be used. referenceFrame, str, , Currently only the :code:`NadirRefFrame` is supported. pntOptsFn, str, , Name of the data-file containing the set of pointing options.
 This file has to be present in the user-directory.

+.. warning:: In the case when the pointing-options approach is used for coverage calculations, the instrument identifier becomes a
+             compulsory attribute of the :code:`Instrument` JSON field, since it is needed to reference the pointing-options files.

+.. warning:: The name of the data-file containing the pointing-options should not have any whitespaces.

 Example:

 .. code-block:: javascript

-   "pointingOptions":{
+   "pointingOptions":[
+       {
+       "instrumentID": "sen1",
        "referenceFrame": "NadirRefFrame",
-       "pntOptsFn":"pOpts"
+       "pntOptsFn":"pOpts_sen1"
        },
+       {
+       "instrumentID": "sen2",
+       "referenceFrame": "NadirRefFrame",
+       "pntOptsFn":"sen2_pOpts"
+       },
+    ],

 Example of the data-file: